Adamslab/OpenSlider/3D Models/X-Axis/2040 X-Axis/README.md

 ## Model Descriptions:

+###### Idler Pulley End Mount

+This attaches to the end of a 2040 profile, and provides a spot to attach an idler pulley for the X-Axis.

+###### Endcap X-Axis Motor Mount

+This attaches to the end of a 2040 profile, opposite to the idler pulley end mount.
+It provides a place to mount the NEMA-17 motor that drives the X-Axis.

 ###### Roller Carriage Double

 The roller carriage has 6 wheels, and slides along a 2040 aluminum extrusion to act as the base of the X-Axis.
 An M3 bolt/nut can be used to adjust tension on the 2040 rail.